WelshSean/RepData_PeerAssessment1/PA1_template.md

 ## [1] 0
 ```

-So now we have no NA values in the imputed data set and visual inspection shows that values that were NA have been replaced with the mean for that particular timeslot as we desired.
+So now we have no NA values in the imputed data set and visual inspection shows that values that were NA have been replaced with the mean for the relevant timeslot as we desired.
 Now we repeat the analysis for the imputed data.

 ```r